BobBuildTool/bob/doc/manual/concepts.rst

 Re-usage of build artifacts
 ---------------------------

-When building packages, Bob will use a separate directory for each Step-Id.
+When building packages, Bob will use a separate directory for each :term:`Variant-Id`.
-Future executions of a particular step will use the same directory unless the step is changed and gets a new Step-Id.
-By using the Step-Id as discriminator, a safe incremental build is possible.
-The previous directory will be reused as long as the Step-Id is stable.
-If anything is changed that might influence the build result (step itself or any dependency), it will result in a new Step-Id and Bob will use a new directory.
-Likewise, if the changes are reverted, the Step-Id will get the previous value and Bob will restart using the previous directory.
+Future executions of a particular step will use the same directory unless the step is changed and gets a new :term:`Variant-Id`.
+By using the :term:`Variant-Id` as discriminator, a safe incremental build is possible.
+The previous directory will be reused as long as the :term:`Variant-Id` is stable.
+If anything is changed that might influence the build result (step itself or any dependency), it will result in a new :term:`Variant-Id` and Bob will use a new directory.
+Likewise, if the changes are reverted, the :term:`Variant-Id` will get the previous value and Bob will restart using the previous directory.

 In local builds, the build results are shared directly with upstream packages by passing the path to the upstream steps.
 On the Jenkins build server the build results are copied between the different work spaces.

-Based on the Build-Id, it is possible to fetch build results of a build server from an artifact repository instead of building it locally.
-To compute the Build-Id, Bob requires that the checkout step of the recipe and all its dependencies must be deterministic.
-Then Bob will look up the package result from the artifact repository based on the Build-Id.
+Based on the :term:`Build-Id`, it is possible to fetch build results of a build server from an artifact repository instead of building it locally.
+To compute the :term:`Build-Id`, Bob needs to know the result of the checkout step of the recipe (either by having cached the anticipated result of deterministic checkout steps or by running it) and all its dependencies.
+Then Bob will look up the package result from the artifact repository based on the :term:`Build-Id`.
 If the artifact is found it will be downloaded and the build and package steps are skipped.
 Otherwise the package is built as always.
 Additionally, Bob requires the following properties from a recipe: